Gothenburg pub shooting: Perpetrators

 The two who received the longest sentences had their names published by Sveriges Television, contrary to standard practice, as their crime had a great impact on the general public, as the majority of the customers in the pub were ordinary law-abiding citizens.
 Three of the perpetrators did not have their name published as they were 19–20 years old at the time, a fact which was taken into account by the courts as well for their sentences.

 The three perpetrators aged 21 were later named as Josef Hällgren Abdulrahman (The Footballer), Jonis Adan (The Car Renter) and Onur Corap (The Security Guard).

 In 2018, Jonis Adan was incarcerated at Saltvik prison, a prison with the highest security level.
 In the spring of 2020, Adan was moved to Salberga prison from Kumla prison.
 Later the same year prison authorities had recorded eight counts of disordely conduct for Adan while in prison, among which was using violence against another prisoner.

 Casualties

 Innocent random bystander, Petar Petrovic (born 12 July 1994) a Swedish citizen of Serbian origin, who worked at the pub as a DJ and was scheduled to start university in London, was killed.
-His father, Miroslav Petrovic (born 22 June 1962) was convicted of involuntary manslaughter in 2010.